 When posting on Facebook as a business, it’s not what you find interesting that counts.
 It’s what your target audience likes that matters.

 1. Search terms, likes, and interest

 Unless you know what they are looking for and what their interests are, you cannot offer them an ideal solution.
 Use Facebook Page Insights and find out what they respond to the most and what they already know.

 2. Target personas

 Create target personas to understand them even better.
 Once you have compiled of the high volume search-terms and interests of your demographics, creating these personas with an actual name helps you better.

 3. Run Experiments

 Since you don’t have historical data on what the target niche is interested in - the first place to start is by posting various forms of content and keeping an eye on how your audience responds.
 Once you know what they have already experimented with, you can create and post unique content that makes them converse with you or curious to gain more information about you.

 There is no right or wrong as to what you can post on Facebook to create a buzz.
 However, you must keep note of what’s trending and popular.

-Here is a list of different types of posts that can give your Facebook engagement a boost:
+Different types of posts that give your Facebook engagement a boost: